Try/OpenGothic/README.md

 #### Work in progress
 [![Build status](https://ci.appveyor.com/api/projects/status/github/Try/opengothic?svg=true)](https://ci.appveyor.com/project/Try/opengothic?branch=master)

-Development is focused on Gothic 2 and new features are not tested for Gothic 1 compatibility.
-While Gothic 1 is not officially supported pull requests that fix Gothic 1 — and general — bugs are welcome.
+Development is focused on Gothic 2 and new features are not tested for compatibility with Gothic 1.
+While Gothic 1 is not officially supported, pull requests that fix Gothic 1 — and general — bugs are welcome.

-The original game has been replicated fully; you can complete both the main quest and the addon.
+The original game has been completely replicated; you can complete both the main quest and the addon.
 Check out the [bugtracker](https://github.com/Try/OpenGothic/issues) for a list of known issues.

-OpenGothic is designed to utilize features of modern graphic hardware and api's like mesh shaders or ray tracing.
-While mesh-shader not mandatory, yet don't expect OpenGothic to run well on low-end or outdated graphic cards.
+OpenGothic is designed to utilize features of modern graphics hardware and APIs, like mesh shaders or ray tracing.
+While mesh shaders are not mandatory, don't expect OpenGothic to run well on low-end or outdated graphics cards.

 #### Prerequisites